 One of the most common misconceptions about grassroots marketing is that it’s also known as guerrilla marketing.
-While grassroots marketing involves speaking to a specific group of consumers to market to a larger group, guerrilla marketing does something a little different.
-Guerrilla marketing involves speaking directly to consumers in an imaginative way that creates interest in a brand.
+While grassroots marketing involves speaking to a specific group of consumers to market to a larger group, guerrilla marketing does something different.
+Guerrilla marketing involves communicating to consumers in an imaginative way that creates interest in a brand.
 Typically, guerrilla marketing is seen as a tactic, and grassroots marketing is a strategy.
-One could incorporate guerrilla marketing tactics into a grassroots campaign, but the grassroots campaign does not need to be made solely out of guerrilla tactics.
+Of course, one could incorporate guerrilla marketing tactics into a grassroots campaign, but the grassroots campaign does not need to be made solely out of guerrilla tactics.

 How Is Guerrilla Marketing Similar to Grassroots Marketing?

-The main reason why so many marketing professionals confuse guerrilla marketing with grassroots marketing is that these two marketing terms involve speaking directly to consumers in a creative way that seems unorthodox to outsiders.
-People might see a grassroots campaign that’s taking place at a local event to speak to influential moderators, and they might think that the campaign is an effective guerrilla strategy because it’s highly imaginative, but the campaign is actually a grassroots strategy because the intention is to have the targeted group spread the word about the brand.
+The main reason why so many marketing professionals confuse guerrilla marketing with grassroots marketing is that these two marketing terms involve speaking directly to consumers creatively, which seems unorthodox to outsiders.
+For example, people might see a grassroots campaign taking place at a local event to talk to influential moderators.
+They might think the movement is an effective guerrilla strategy because it’s highly imaginative.
+Still, the action is a grassroots strategy because the intention is to have the targeted group spread the word about the brand.

 What Are the Key Differences?

-Knowing the key differences between these two marketing strategies will help you feel more confident when you present information to your team.
-You might even want to address this misconception with your team members to make sure that everyone is on the same page when you move forward with your next marketing campaign.
-The key difference is that guerrilla tactics can be used for a variety of marketing strategies, and grassroots can implement a variety of marketing tactics.
+Knowing the key differences between these two marketing strategies will help you feel more confident when presenting information to your team.
+You might even want to address this misconception with your team members to ensure everyone is on the same page when you move forward with your next marketing campaign.
+The critical difference is that guerrilla tactics can be used for various marketing strategies, and grassroots can implement different marketing tactics.
 They are not terms that should be used interchangeably.
-For example, a grassroots campaign that relies upon local sponsors to spread the word for a brand is not using guerrilla marketing tactics.
+For example, a grassroots campaign relying on local sponsors to spread the word about a brand is not using guerrilla marketing tactics.

 Why Is Grassroots Marketing Important?

-This technique has been around since businesses started convincing customers to buy products based on the recommendations of a popular individual.
+This technique has been around since businesses started convincing customers to buy products based on the recommendations of a famous individual.
 However, the term was first coined three decades ago.
-The name was developed by Jay Conrad Levinson in a book about guerrilla marketing.
-Levinson rallied for this marketing strategy because it created loyalty in customers that might have never heard of the brands they purchase without the influence of another individual.
+Jay Conrad Levinson developed the name in a book about guerrilla marketing.
+Levinson rallied for this marketing strategy because it created loyalty in customers that might have never heard of the brands they purchased without the influence of another individual.

-This marketing technique might sound difficult to master, but it is possible to start an effective grassroots marketing strategy that works to accomplish some of the goals you’ve set for your business.
-It might take time to perfect the messages that you’re delivering to influential people, but there are a variety of methods to help your brand make a clear transition from your voice to theirs, and a little effort has the potential to prove its worth in profits for your company.
+This marketing technique might sound challenging to master.
+Still, it is possible to start an effective grassroots marketing strategy that works to accomplish some of the goals you’ve set for your business.
+It might take time to perfect the messages you deliver to influential people.
+Still, there are various methods to help your brand make a clear transition from your voice to theirs, and a little effort has the potential to prove its worth in profits for your company.

 Understanding the benefits and learning about the history of grassroots marketing is vital to appreciate this concept.
 However, your business will never grow from these ideas if you don’t take the time to put them into practice.
-Work with your marketing team to develop your own grassroots campaigns, or hire a third-party marketing company to help you get started.
-Having the knowledge of the intricate nature of this marketing strategy will make those conversations with your team much easier.
+Work with your marketing team to develop your grassroots campaigns, or hire a third-party marketing company to help you get started.
+Knowing the intricate nature of this marketing strategy will make those conversations with your team much more accessible.

 How to Start a Grassroots Marketing Campaign

-Each of your marketing strategies requires a solid plan to reach the goals that will drive consumers to your business.
-There’s no way to put together a worthwhile grassroots plan without taking notes on how it’s done.
-Work with professional marketing experts, and read tips about how major brands put together their marketing plans to find the motivation to put together your own grassroots campaign.
+Each marketing strategy requires a solid plan to reach the goals that will drive consumers to your business.
+There’s no way to create a worthwhile grassroots plan without taking notes on how it’s done.
+Work with professional marketing experts, and read tips about how powerful brands put together their marketing plans to find the motivation to create your grassroots campaign.

 - Step 1: Research your target demographic to figure out trends.

-- Step 2: Make discoveries of the desires, pains, and personas of your audience.
+- Step 2: Make discoveries of your audience’s desires, pains, and personas.

-- Step 3: Create informative content that appeals to the emotions of your audience.
+- Step 3: Create informative content that appeals to your audience’s emotions.